1. Scope of Our Privacy Notice

 Access, amendment and deletion.
 Under applicable privacy laws, you may have the right to request to review, make amendments, have deleted or otherwise exercise your rights over your personal information that we hold, subject to certain legal limitations and requirements.
 If you are subject to such a privacy law, you may submit a request to us related to your personal information:

-By submitting a request to us at Privacy@bhhscal.com
+By submitting a request to us at Privacy@bhhscal.com or by submitting our web form here

 By contacting us at (855) 783-0013 (toll free)